f5devcentral/f5-rseries-training/docs/rseries_software_upgrades.rst

 Tenant Images and Upgrades
 ==========================

 Tenant software images are loaded directly into the F5OS platform layer for use in creating new tenants.
 The first release of rSeries only supports TMOS tenants running v15.1.5 or later.
 No other TMOS versions are supported other than hotfixes or rollups based on this version of software.
 Tenant upgrades take place inside the tenants themselves, and images don't need to be loaded into the F5OS layer.
 Versions 16.0, 16.1, and 17.0 are not supported on rSeries.
-Its not until versions 17.1 and later where current TMOS versions are supported.
+It's not until versions 17.1 and later where current TMOS versions are supported.

 Loading Tenant Images for New Tenants via webUI
 ---------------------------------------------